satish-pati/GPU_SIMULATOR/README.md

   - Satish:
   - Modification of pipeline with and without Data forwarding.
   - Implementation of all Instructions as per pipeline.
+  - Modifying the pipeline stages transitions based on whether to use forwarding or not.
   - Niharika:
-  - Implementation  of stalls for cycles affected by hazards.
+  - Implementation  of caluculation stalls for cycles affected by hazards.
+  - Ensure proper instruction fetching for each core.
   - Checking if all present instructions are working with and without forwarding.

 ### **Meeting 3 (4-March-2025)**